Skip to main content

 List<ChatMessage> messages = List.of(

-UserMessage.userMessage("Why the sky is blue?")
+UserMessage.userMessage("Why is the sky blue?")

 );